 Charismatic, outspoken and often controversial, Clough is considered one of the best football managers of all time.
 His achievements with Derby and Forest, two struggling provincial clubs with little prior history of success, are rated amongst the greatest in football history.

 His teams were also noted for playing attractive football and for their good sportsmanship.
 Despite applying several times and being a popular choice for the job, he was never appointed England manager and has been dubbed the “greatest manager England never had”.

 Vicente del Bosque is one of the best football managers of all time.
 This man is no stranger to silverware.
 The 66-year-old managed Real Madrid across three different spells and commanded their famous ‘Galacticos’ side to the Champions League title in both 2000 and 2002.

-Del Bosque is regarded as one of the greatest and most successful managers of all time. he is to date the only football manager to have won the Champions League, the European Cup, and the World Cup, as well as the Intercontinental Cup.
+Del Bosque is regarded as one of the greatest and most successful managers of all time.
+He is to date the only football manager to have won the Champions League, the European Cup, the World Cup, and the Intercontinental Cup.
 In January 2017, del Bosque was named among the 10 greatest coaches since the foundation of UEFA in 1954.